-If you'd like to buy one of my rosaries or if you'd like me to make you a custom rosary or if you'd like to have me repair your rosary, you're in the right place.
-I can't tell you how cool that is.
-Seriously.
-I'm honored just to know that you're here on my website thinking about including me in your prayer needs.
-But, I need to explain to you how this works.
+If you'd like to buy one of my rosaries or if you'd like me to make you a custom rosary, you're in the right place.
+I'm honored to know that you're thinking about including my handiwork in your prayer needs.
+But, I need to explain how this works.

 The first thing to know is that while I do have a passion for making and repairing rosaries, I do not necessarily have a passion for running an online store.
 So, my process is a little different than others.